timcharper/enelson.github.io/Behavior-Parameterization.md

 public <T> T doWork(T obj);
 ```

+Here, `doWork()` can take any user-defined type, because the type has no bearing on the behavior of the method.
+A good example of this is the `List<T>` type.
+A list's behavior works the same no matter what type it contains.
+So it doesn't make sense for the writer of List to hard-code what the list can contain.
+Let the consumer of `List` define that later.

 ### Correlation

 To broach the subject of behavior parameterization, let's start with a simple example.
 Lets say we have a class called `AnimalContainer` which contains many types of animals.
 We may want to have a simple method called `filter()` that allows us to filter out certain types of animals.